Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: Bound states for a single giant atom

 with

-being the self-energy function of a single giant atom.
+being the self-energy function of a single giant atom. $\delta$ is the detuning between the transition frequency of the atom and the central frequency of the waveguide.
 We label the real solutions of Eq.~\eqref{BSeqnSG} as $E_\beta$, with $\beta=\pm 1$ representing the upper and lower BSs, respectively.
-The corresponding wave functions can be written as
+The corresponding wave functions can be written as $\left|\psi_{\beta}\right>=D_{\beta}^{\dagger}\left|G\right>$, where $D_{\beta}^{\dagger}$ is the single-atom dressed-state creation operator.